yannikschnitzer/Branching-Bisimulation-Learning/README.md

 ### Results / Quotients
 The results for Bisimulation Learning are the parameters for the BDT templates, ranking functions, and the abstract transition function. **These can be viewed for branching bisimulation learning by adding the `--verbose` or `-v` option to the experiment call.** This will print the resulting parameters for partition tempate (theta), ranking function (eta) and also the adjacency matrix which uniquely describes the resulting quotient.
 A visualization for BDTs with the obtained parameters is being developed.
+If the prints contain symbolic values such as `u_0_1_0` or `p_1`, this corresponds to parameters that are not being used and whose values are therefore irrelevant.

 ### Randomness and Nondeterminism